Tacoshub/Rough-Volatility/README.md

 # Rough Volatility Project (2025)

-This repository contains the implementation and results of the Rough Volatility Project, focusing on simulation, estimation, and pricing within the Lifted Heston and Lifted Bergomi models.
-The work explores volatility modeling with a special emphasis on the approximation of rough volatility using finite-dimensional Markovian models.
+This repository contains the implementation and numerical results of a project on rough volatility models, with a particular focus on simulation, estimation, pricing, and calibration techniques for the Lifted Heston and Lifted Bergomi models.

+The project investigates the approximation of rough volatility dynamics using finite-dimensional Markovian systems, enabling efficient numerical methods for option pricing and model calibration.

+---

 ## Contents

 ### 1. Estimation of the Hurst Parameter

-We simulate the variance process in the Lifted Heston model and estimate the Hurst parameter $H$ using a two-step regression on log-increments of log-variance.
-Estimation is benchmarked against:
+We simulate the variance process in the Lifted Heston model and estimate the Hurst parameter $H$ using a regression-based method on log-increments of log-variance.
+Estimation accuracy is assessed for:

-- Brownian motion (benchmark: $H = 0.5$)
+- Brownian motion ($H = 0.5$)
-- Fractional Brownian motion (benchmark: $H = 0.1$)
+- Fractional Brownian motion ($H = 0.1$)

-For each case, subsampling effects on the estimation accuracy are investigated.
+We also study the impact of subsampling on the estimation procedure.

+---

 ### 2. Implied Volatility in the Lifted Heston Model

-- Derivation of the moment generating function $M_t$
+- Derivation of the moment generating function
-- Carr-Madan pricing formula implementation
+- Fourier-based pricing via the Carr-Madan formula
-- Fourier-based pricing via characteristic function approximated through Riccati ODEs
+- Numerical solution of Riccati ODEs for the characteristic function
-- Smile generation for different factor counts $n$ and maturities
+- Generation of implied volatility smiles across different numbers of factors and maturities

+---

 ### 3. Implied Volatility in the Lifted Bergomi Model

 A multi-factor approximation of the rough Bergomi model is implemented.
-Monte Carlo simulations are used to compute call prices and implied volatilities.
+Call prices and implied volatilities are computed using Monte Carlo simulation, investigating the effect of the number of factors on the accuracy of the smile.

+---

 ### 4. Model Calibration

-- Calibration of the classical Heston model to SPX call options
-- Comparison with the Lifted Heston model on the same dataset
-- Assessment of fit quality both in prices and implied volatilities
+We perform a calibration of both the classical Heston model and the Lifted Heston model to SPX option data.
+The fit quality is evaluated in terms of both option prices and implied volatilities.

+---

-## Notable Techniques and Concepts
+## Main Techniques

-- **Lifted Heston Model**: Markovian approximation of the rough Heston model
+- Simulation of variance processes using implicit-explicit Euler schemes
-- **Hurst Estimation**: Regression on structure functions of log-variance increments
+- Estimation of roughness via structure functions of log-variance increments
-- **Fourier Pricing**: Carr-Madan formula using characteristic functions
+- Fourier pricing methods based on characteristic functions
-- **Multi-Factor Approximation**: Kernel fitting via Laplace transforms
+- Multi-factor kernel approximation of rough volatility models
-- **Monte Carlo Simulation**: Used for Lifted Bergomi pricing
+- Monte Carlo methods for option pricing
+- Calibration procedures for volatility models

+---

 ## Authors